cod-r/docker-k8s-course/kubernetes-networking/README.md

 ### Ingress controller
 - Ingress is a default resource in Kubernetes and define traffic rules
-- Ingress Controllers are NOT efault in Kubernetes, there are many implementations
+- Ingress Controllers are NOT default in Kubernetes, there are many implementations
 - some extra install steps are required, unless the Kubernetes distribution has already did that
 - popular Ingress Controllers: nginx-ingress, traefik and others